Andrej123456789/Door-Project/README.md

 # EULA
-(Made by EULA generator; valid for all products exepct search engine and WaterBox game)
+(Made by EULA generator; valid for all products exepct search engine, WaterBox game and SPAMMATOR)

 End-User License Agreement (EULA) of OS
 This End-User License Agreement ("EULA") is a legal agreement between you and Door.
 Our EULA was created by EULA Template for OS.